Q+A: Marie-Irène Richmond-Ahoua, polio champion

 What is your response to those who say polio eradication is too expensive or impossible?

 We truly believe in what we are doing.
 In this war against polio, we are an army of volunteers and these two small drops are our weapon.
 All conditions to win this fight are practically met: an effective vaccine, a proven door-to-door strategy, a good level of monitoring, human and financial resources.
 Nothing is too expensive for the health of our children.
-We firmly believe that polio will be the only disease eradicated from this planet after smallpox, which happened in 1980.
+We firmly believe that polio will be the second disease eradicated from this planet after smallpox, which happened in 1980.
 We Africans know only too well that other pressing issues are a priority, but we are determined to end polio once and for all, because if we do not achieve our goal in the next three years, we face the threat of an even stronger resurgence of polio whose eradication is not an option but an obligation.
 We have never been so close to the goal.
 The incidence of polio has been reduced by 99.9% worldwide.
 It seems essential to explain to parents and the public that, to use an athletic analogy, we are in the final sprint, which is always the most challenging part of the race.

 What about the challenges?